-Tuscan White Bean Dip has all the Italian flavors you need to bring to a party.
-Served with warm bread and featuring white beans, juicy tomatoes, onion, garlic and fresh herbs, this is an appetizer your guests won’t soon forget.
+Tuscan White Bean Dip has all the Italian flavors you need to bring to a summer party.
+Served with warm bread and featuring white beans, juicy tomatoes, onion, garlic and a medley of fresh herbs, this is an appetizer your guests won’t soon forget.

 Though we’ve had thunderstorms in Charlotte the last couple days (much needed, mind you), it’s been a very dry summer.

 The creek in my neighborhood is practically drained of water and the heat has been just about unbearable.

 And yet, I’ve miraculously been able to keep my herb garden alive.